Spopoi/mTSP-DS/README.md

     solver = MTSP_DS_Matheuristic_Solver(parameters)
     result = solver.solve()
     ```

 Additionally, there are Python notebooks available for detailed analysis:

 - **Scalability Analysis for `n` (number of customers)**: Located in the `optimization_analysis/` directory.
 - **Sensitivity Analysis for `m` (number of drone stations)**: Located in the `optimization_analysis/` directory.
 - **Comparison between mTSP and mTSP-DS**: This notebook, also located in the `optimization_analysis/` directory, provides a comparison between the traditional Multiple Traveling Salesman Problem (mTSP) and the mTSP-DS variant.

+## Project Presentation

+There is also a PDF file containing presentation slides of the project available in the repository.
+You can find it [here](presentation.pdf).

 ## Contributing